 Being single is no time to dwell on your sorrows, so don’t bury yourself in a dark and gloomy space.
 Pale colors and natural light can do wonders for your mood, so if you feel the need to decorate in all white, do it.

-There is a misconception that monogramming for the home is reserved for couples, but we promise you’ll love having your own initials stamped over your things.
-Even if it’s just a subtle monogram on some guest towels, it’s the little details that will make your space feel tailored.
+There is a misconception that monogramming for the home is reserved for the wedding registry, but we promise you’ll love having your own initials stamped over your own things.
+Even if it’s just a subtle monogram on guest towels, it’s the little details that will make your space feel tailored.

 Ultimately, the lesson here is break the rules, live freely, and do what makes you happy.
 By embracing these life rules, you’ll not only have an enviable bachelorette pad, you might even come out of singledom a happier, more independent, and with a stronger sense of self.

 Next up: The best small-space hack New Yorkers swear by.

 This story was originally published on February 23, 2016, and has since been updated.